myotive/stop-gradle-now/README.md

 Stop Gradle Now!
 ================

-Plugin for Android Studio to stop gradle.
+Plugin for Android Studio to stop gradle by invoking the `./gradlew --stop` command.

 I wrote this plugin in response [this reddit post](https://www.reddit.com/r/androiddev/comments/48x000/literally_the_only_dev_environment_incapable_of/).
 Also, I was curious how to write plugins to intellij.
 I've written extensions for Visual Studio for previous jobs, but never Android Studio (and never in Java).